agentmorris/usgs-tegus/README.md

   * Sample blanks randomly
   * Exclude everything in the "blanks and very small things" folder that isn't blank: insects, tiny reptiles, etc.  I just decided to punt on these.
   * Exclude the "other" and "unknown" categories

-* Optionally, we also add a sample of out-of-domain blank images at the end of this script.
+### Add blanks from LILA

+This happens in [add-lila-blanks.py](add-lila-blanks.py).
 Blanks are originally fetched from LILA and organized via [create_lila_blank_set.py](https://github.com/agentmorris/MegaDetector/blob/main/data_management/lila/create_lila_blank_set.py), but the splitting into train/val and the resizing to 1600px for faster training happens here.

 ### Train